KanimozhiShadows/Coding_Copilot/README.md

 ﻿# Coding Assistant
 ---

-## 🧠 Coding Copilot
+## 🧠 Coding Assistant

-Coding Copilot is an agentic AI assistant that helps you with coding tasks, powered by OpenAI’s GPT model and enhanced with memory and real-time web search capabilities.
+Coding Assistant is an agentic AI assistant that helps you with coding tasks, powered by OpenAI’s GPT model and enhanced with memory and real-time web search capabilities.
 It offers both a **command-line interface (CLI)** and a **web interface (via Streamlit)** for a user-friendly developer experience.

 ---